blefebvre/aem-phonegap-starter-kit/README.md

 ### Uninstall

 Just testing the waters?
 No problem.
 From the [package manager console](http://localhost:4502/crx/packmgr/index.jsp), locate the package named 'your-app-name-content-1.0-SNAPSHOT.zip'.
-It should be at the top.
+It should be at the top of the list.
 Uninstall this package to remove your app, it's template, component, design, and supporting clientlibs.